 Crosby’s shows were pre-recorded a week or two in advance which is why so many have survived for us to enjoy.
 Judy and Bing are magic together!
 The performances have been released on various LP and CDs, including the recent deluxe 4-CD boxed set “Classic Duets.”

 May 21, 1964: Judy’s disastrous appearance in Melbourne, Australia was big news.
-The recent triumphs in Sydney were almost forgotten due to being overshadowed by the more dramatic, tabloid-esque aspect of the Melbourne debacle.
+The recent triumphs in Sydney were almost forgotten due to being overshadowed by the more dramatic, tabloid press of the Melbourne debacle.
 Here are a few articles (tap the images to read them).
 The report transcribed below is from the Chicago Tribune.
+On this day, Judy and Mark Herron flew from Melbourne returning to Sydney on an 8:00 p.m. flight.

 JUDY GARLAND EVADES PRESS AFTER FIASCO